webdriverio/webdriverio/website/blog/2019-07-11-cucumberjs-v5-released.md

 To provide you some insight on how this works please check for example the `keys` command, you will find the support for both protocols [here](https://github.com/webdriverio/webdriverio/blob/master/packages/webdriverio/src/commands/browser/keys.js#L45-L50).

 If you want to use W3C with cloud vendors, like for example Sauce Labs or Browserstack, you need to use a vendor specific prefix in your capabilities.
-Please check the websites of the vendors to see what you need to do
+Please check the websites of the vendors to see what you need to do.

+But, you always need to end with the advantages.
+So with W3C you will now see that the browsers follow a common web standard for web automation.
+This helps WebdriverIO to build a reliable framework on top of it.
+And last but not least, with W3C support from all browser vendors we now also get better support for Appium, check the latest post of [Apple here](https://webkit.org/blog/9395/webdriver-is-coming-to-safari-in-ios-13/).
+So W3C is a major step for us all!!

-### Command changes:
+### Command changes
 Over the years WebdriverIO added more and more commands for different automation protocols without applying a pattern to it which resulted in having a bunch of duplication and inconsistent naming.
 Even though the list looks exhausting, most of the commands that have changed were used internally.
 Please check the [changelog of V5](https://github.com/webdriverio/webdriverio/blob/master/CHANGELOG.md#v500-2018-12-20) to see all the changes.